SendiAp/Remaining/README.md

-## Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+## What was a more important invention than the first telephone?
+The second one.